What can you do with a residential electrician diploma?

 How do I become a residential electrician?

 Most electricians have a high school diploma or equivalent and learn the trade through on-the-job apprenticeships.
 However, to enroll in our online Electrician Training Program, you only need a minimum 8th grade education.
 Employers may require that you do have a high school diploma before hiring you.
 Electricians also develop skills in the field through trade schools before seeking out apprenticeships.
+Entry-level electricians may need to complete an apprenticeship under experienced workers or supervisors after graduating from a trade school or vocational program.
 To become a residential electrician, you'll also need to meet any state licensing requirements and regulations which can vary from state to state.
+Click here for contact information for state licensing/regulatory boards and certain industry licensing information.